wiwa1978/blog-hugo-netlify/content/devops/2021-10-29-Flask_ElasticBeanstalk.md

 ![flask-basic-beanstalk](/images/2021-10-29-1.png)

+Obviously the app is at this moment still running on our local environment, so note the words `will be deployed`.

 ### Create Beanstalk environment

 Next, let's focus on the AWS Beanstalk environment.
-To do so, add your AWS credentials to the `~/.aws/credentials` file:
+To do so, create a user in IAM and attach the `AdministratorAccess-AWSElasticBeanstalk` policy to the user you just created.
+Next, add your AWS credentials to the `~/.aws/credentials` file:

 ```bash
 [elasticbeanstalk]